hoanbklucky/3D-printed-arm/README.md

 To play back a sequence of command, you can press "Load Command File" and choose a text file containing a sequence of command (a sample sequence named pick and drop.txt is shared in this repo).
 After that, you press "Run Sequence" and the Python GUI will send the commands, one-by-one, to the Arduino, wait for "OK" message from the Arduino, and the send the next command until finish.

 To run the Python GUI, you can:
-- Open the Python code in VSCode
+- Open the Python code in VSCode.
+Change the SERIAL_PORT variable to the appropriate COM port number.
+For my case SERIAL_PORT = "COM3"
 - Open Terminal in VSCode and install pyserial using "pip install pyserial"
 - Run the code by clicking "Run Python file" button in the top right corner.